-Securities of companies that file for bankruptcy, companies that file for protection from their creditors and/or are suspended and for which a return to normal business activity and trading is unlikely in the near future will be removed from the MSCI Global Investable Market Indexes as soon as practicable.
-Companies that fail stock exchanges listing requirements with announcements of delisting from the stock exchanges will be treated in the same way.
-When the primary exchange price is not available, the securities will be deleted at an over-the-counter or equivalent market price when such a price is available and deemed relevant.
-If no over-the-counter or equivalent price is available, the company will be deleted at the smallest price (unit or fraction of the currency) at which a security can trade on a given exchange.
+Securities of companies that file for bankruptcy, companies that file for protection from their creditors and/or are suspended and for which a return to normal business activity and trading is unlikely in the near future are removed from the MSCI Global Investable Market Indexes as soon as practicable.
+Companies that fail stock exchange's listing requirements with announcements of delisting from the stock exchanges are treated in the same way.
+When the primary exchange price is not available, the securities are deleted at an over-the-counter or equivalent market price when such a price is available and deemed relevant.
+If no over-the-counter or equivalent price is available, the company is deleted at the smallest price (unit or fraction of the currency) at which a security can trade on a given exchange.

-Securities may also be considered for early deletion in other significant cases, such as decreases in free float and FOLs, or when a constituent company acquires or merges with a non-constituent company or spins-off another company.
+Securities may also be considered for early deletion in other cases, such as decreases in free float and FOLs, or when a constituent company acquires or merges with a non-constituent company or spins-off another company.